AdaCore/spark2014/docs/guidance/main.rst

 Handling of Composite Objects as a Whole
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

+.. index:: Initialization of composite objects
+.. index:: Record initialization

-It follows from the SPARK initialization policy that out parameters of a composite type must be completely defined by the subprogram.
-One side-effect of this is that it makes it impossible to fully initialize a record object by successively initializing each component through procedure
+It follows from the SPARK initialization policy that 'out' parameters of a composite type must be completely defined by the subprogram.
+One consequence is that it is not possible to fully initialize a record object by successively initializing each component through procedure
 calls: